 Now David took these words to heart, and was very much afraid of Achish the king of Gath.

 a.
-Is this not David the king of the land: The Philistines of Gath recognized David as the king of the land of Israel.
+Is this not David the king of the land?
+The Philistines of Gath recognized David as the king of the land of Israel.
 These ungodly men understood David’s destiny better than King Saul.

 c.
 David took these words to heart, and was very much afraid: David knew he was discovered and understood that King Achish would not let the man who killed Goliath go.

 i.
 David’s words in Psalm 56 help us understand what happened here.
-The title of that Psalm identifies as the song he wrote when the Philistines captured him in Gath.
+The title of that Psalm identifies it as the song he wrote when the Philistines captured him in Gath.
 Apparently, although 1 Samuel 21 doesn’t detail it, the Philistines captured David when he came to Gath.
 David thought he could find anonymity or sympathy among the ungodly Philistines in Gath, but he was wrong.
-Psalm 56 describes David’s journey from fear to praising as a prisoner in Gath.
+Psalm 56 describes David’s journey from fear to praise as a prisoner in Gath.

 3. (13-15) To escape, David pretends madness.

-So he changed his behavior before them, feigned madness in their hands, scratched on the doors of the gate, and let his saliva fall down on his beard.
+So he changed his behavior before them, pretended madness in their hands, scratched on the doors of the gate, and let his saliva fall down on his beard.
 Then Achish said to his servants, “Look, you see the man is insane.
 Why have you brought him to me?
 Have I need of madmen, that you have brought this fellow to play the madman in my presence?
 Shall this fellow come into my house?”

 a.
 Pretended madness in their hands: David acted in a strange manner, scratching on the doors of the gate and letting saliva fall down on his beard.
 It was as if David foamed at the mouth.